scoutapp/elixir_plug_server_timing/README.md

 end
 ```

-✋ Whoa! __We're not done yet__ ... we need to instrument our app's function calls.
+✋Whoa! __We're not done yet__ ... we need to instrument our app's function calls.

 ## Instrumentation